-Point level sensors in general are great for controlling pumps and alarms when a liquid level must be maintained within a certain window of acceptance.
+Point-level sensors in general are great for controlling pumps and alarms when a liquid level must be maintained within a certain window of acceptance.
 A great example is pump control.
 If tanks get too full, there are two risks: overflow, and if filled from the bottom, pump failure.
 If a tank gets too low, you risk pump failure as well.
-Float switches are a great method for turning pumps on and off.
+Having a level float switch is a great method for turning pumps on and off.

 The control adds hysteresis, which tells the pump not to chatter, but to turn off at one level, and turn on only at another level.
 If you’re filling a tank, for example, the top float would tell the pump to turn off.
 The pump would stay off until the tank had emptied to the level of the bottom float, where it would turn on - staying on until it reached the high level once again.

 Some float switches, like our Kari line, have hysteresis built in.
-The floats have multiple (up to four) switch points in a single float.
-They’re designed with a mechanical hysteresis for different applications, such as tank fill or empty, which controls which switch point is for on and which is for off.
+These level float switches have multiple (up to four) switch points in a single float.
+This float switch is designed with a mechanical hysteresis for different applications, such as tank fill or empty, which controls which switch point is for on and which is for off.
 Some switch points are designed to handle alarm configurations as well.